Magic Mouse

-The Magic Mouse is a multi-touch wireless mouse that is manufactured by Foxconn and sold by Apple Inc..
+The Magic Mouse is a multi-touch wireless computer mouse sold by Apple Inc. and manufactured by Foxconn.
 The first-generation Magic Mouse was released on October 20, 2009, and introduced multi-touch functionality to a computer mouse.
-Taking after the iPhone, iPod Touch, and multi-touch MacBook trackpads, the Magic Mouse allows the use of multi-touch gestures and inertia scrolling across the surface of the mouse, designed for use with macOS.
+Taking after the iPhone, iPod Touch, and multi-touch MacBook touchpads, the Magic Mouse allows the use of multi-touch gestures and inertia scrolling across the surface of the mouse, designed for use with macOS.

-The second-generation Magic Mouse (initially marketed as Magic Mouse 2) was released on October 13, 2015, removing the use of AA batteries, replacing it with a built-in lithium-ion rechargeable battery, and a Lightning port for charging and pairing, and was later made fully compatible with iPadOS.
+The second-generation Magic Mouse (initially marketed as Magic Mouse 2) was released on October 13, 2015, removing the use of AA batteries, instead including a lithium-ion rechargeable battery, and a Lightning port for charging and pairing, and was later made fully compatible with iPadOS.
+An October 2024 revision replaced the Lightning port with a USB-C port.

-Description

-The Magic Mouse connects wirelessly to a Mac computer via Bluetooth, with the second-generation additionally supporting iPads.
-The mouse is powered by two AA batteries, and is operated by a solid-state laser tracking sensor, like the previous-generation wireless Mighty Mouse.
-Apple includes two non-rechargeable batteries in the box.
-Until 2016, Apple sold a battery charger that includes two rechargeable NiMH AA batteries, designed for use with Mac peripherals, including the first-generation Magic Mouse.